lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

 ### Records from the “Address Unknown” File

 A member is sometimes located after his or her record has been in the “address unknown file” at Church headquarters.
-In this situation, the ward clerk requests the record using LCR.
 The record will include a message encouraging the bishopric, quorum, and organization leaders to visit the person as soon as possible and to provide fellowshipping.
-Full-time missionaries may also be asked to visit and fellowship these members.

 33.6.17